Write For Plane & Pilot

 What We’re Not Looking For: With few exceptions, Plane & Pilot covers today’s general aviation flying.
 We probably won’t have a place for stories about commercial aviation or space flight (with the possible exception of AirFare).
 Other topics we don’t cover are product reviews, book reviews, tributes, memoirs, poetry, fiction, academic papers or anything promotional in nature.

-Payment: Pay for reader-submitted Risk and Airfare stories is $260, Lessons Learned is $101, paid after we publish your story.
+Payment: Pay for reader-submitted Risk and Airfare stories is $260.
+Pay for Lessons Learned and Bucket List is $101.
+Payment is made after we publish your story.
 We can also accommodate writers who prefer not to be paid.
-If you’re interested in submitting a story to us, please send it with a short cover email to us at email@example.com and attach the file as an MS Word document.
+If you’re interested in submitting a story to us, please send it with a short cover email to us at [email protected] and attach the file as an MS Word document.

 Thanks for your interest!